plast-lab/doop/README.md

 * lib: the custom runtime dependencies of the project.
 * logic: the logic files (placed here and not in src/dist to allow running the analyses without installing the app).
 * src: the source files of the project.
+* webapp: the files of the web application.

 It also contains the gradle build files (build.gradle and settings.gradle) and the gradle invocation scripts (gradlew and gradlew.bat).